TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-70001.md

 **Step 3**: Click on the application name to open it.
 Then, on the application's left-hand navigation menu, click "Properties".

 **Step 4**: Within the 'Basic SAML Configuration' section, select the edit pencil.
-Enter <!--$IdentifierUrl-->IdentifierUrl<!--/$IdentifierUrl--> value into the 'Identifier (Entity ID)' property and select Save.
+Enter <!--$IdentifierUrl-->IdentifierUrl<!--/$IdentifierUrl--> into the 'Identifier (Entity ID)' property and select Save.

 Your application should now be available for user sign-in.